aws/Trusted-Advisor-Tools/HighUtilizationEC2Instances/README.md

 3. From here click on **Create Topic**.
 4. Type in `ta-resize-approval-topic` as Topic Name and `taresize` as Display Name.
 5. Click **Create Topic** ( Note the SNS topic ARN, we will need this later ) e.g: arn:aws:sns:ap-southeast-2:0227823432442:ta-resize-approval-topic
-6. Click on **Create subscription**, select Email for protocol and type in your email addess on endpoint.
+6. Click on **Create subscription**, select Email for protocol and type in your email address for the endpoint.
 5. Click **Create subscription**.
 6. You should receive an email from SNS service to the email address specified.
 7. Click on the **Confirm Subscription** in the email body.